-This article appeared on the Thrive Global blog.
+This article first appeared on the Thrive Global blog.

 The habit of meditation is linked to some of the most successful individuals in the world.
 Increasingly, business leaders view it as an essential practice, citing benefits like increased creativity, better relationships, and improved health.
 I’ve written about the traits of a mindful leader and how meditation has helped entrepreneurs achieve incredible success.
 But what about the opportunity in meditation for employees in the workplace?